 The Effects of a Slip-and-Fall on Seniors

-For seniors, an accident like tripping on the stairs or slipping on a wet floor can be life-altering.
+The effects of a slip-and-fall accident on seniors can be life-altering.
 A trip, slip, or fall often results in a broken bone for an older adult.
 It takes longer for an elderly person to heal and a broken bone can be the beginning of more serious health problems and long-term disability.

 Common injuries sustained by seniors in slip-and-fall accidents include: